ashudotdev/Monster--codeCanvas/README.md

 ## Design Philosophy

 This project keeps the fundamentals simple but powerful: HTML, CSS, and Vanilla JavaScript without heavy frameworks or complex build steps.
-Resource elements for some components were designed and optimized using Blender, providing high-quality 3D elements that enhance the visual experience.
+Resource elements for some components were designed and optimized using Blender, providing high-quality 3D model's 2D renders that enhance the visual experience.

 ### Technology Stack: